ddesantiag0/LABREPORT5/index.md

 ./biomed/cc300.txt:        are massively elevated in burns [ 11], heat stroke [ 21],
 ```

+This commmand caused to the file with the direct line of text that contains the query of "burns."

 **Example 2 of "w"**
 ```
 desantiago@Davids-MacBook-Air-2 technical % grep -w "cops"  ./911report/*.txt
 ./911report/chapter-9.txt:                to take orders from cops.
 At least one firefighter who was in the North Tower has
 ```

+This commmand caused to the file with the direct line of text that contains the query of "cops."

 **Example 3 of "w"**
 ```